How to Improve Customer Retention

 - Implement a Customer Loyalty Program

 By rewarding customers with points, discounts, or even special benefits when they’re being loyal to your brand, you will encourage them to continue doing business with you.
 You can create tiered rewards to offer different levels of benefits based on customer’s total spending or engagement.
-This will encourage new customers to engage you, and repeat customers to keep coming back.
+This can involve offering various incentives like points systems where you earn points for every purchase, exclusive discounts for members, or even free products after reaching a certain spending threshold.

 - Show Customer Appreciation